AntonPerson/EntropyFountain/README.md

 As guardians of this sacred knowledge, we partake only in the essence we need and consign the excess to the cosmic winds.

 [Let us cherish this final touch of fine and pure randomness](https://github.com/AntonPerson/EntropyFountain/blob/main/random.dat)

+(_AI DISCLOSURE: This lore-friendly document was born by an artificial mind_)